-This circular route, in the Parres council, allows us to enjoy two forest spots well differentiated.
-On the one hand, 260 hectares with large oaks and beeches of singular shapes; on the other, 120 hectares of Douglas fir, Alerce (only European conifer that loses its needles in autumn), Pinus insigne and Chamaecprais.
+This circular route, in the council of Parres, allows us to enjoy two forest spots well differentiated.
+On the one hand, 260 hectares with Oak trees large and you have in unique ways; on the other, 120 hectares of Douglas fir, Larch (the only European conifer that loses its needles in autumn), distinguished pine and Chamaecprais.
 All this in the environment of the Mota Cetín, unmistakable mountain by an isolated silhouette that can be seen from many high places of the center and the east of Asturias.

 With an approximate difference of 480 meters, it is a route in which 9 kilometers in just 3 hours, always enjoying a good view of the Sierra del Sueve and its surroundings.
 The path is correctly marked for the most part, and it is quite comfortable, with smooth 2 ascents.
 But there are an important fact to keep in mind: the southern part of the route, partly due to the passage of the Mampodre River through a shady and forested area, is very prone to getting muddy.
 This makes our walk very difficult, so it is very advisable to make this excursion on dry days, better even if it has not rained in several previous days.

 The approved path (PR-AS-274) starts at the top of El Caleru.

 From Arriondas, driving along the N-634 towards Oviedo, we reach Ozan, where we will take to the left the PR-4 in Address to Llerandi.
 Traveled about six kilometers, and after leaving behind the villages of Romillo, Granda and Tospe, we reached The Caleru, which is easily identified because at this point begins a sharp decline towards the town of Llerandi.
 On the left of the road there is a wide track.
 For it we will ascend about three hundred meters to the place known as The Prau de Arriba.